dotnet/arcade/Documentation/UnifiedBuild/TFM-Trimming-And-Targeting.md

 # The Unified Build Almanac (TUBA) - TFM Trimming and Targeting

 A Target Framework Moniker (TFM) is the name of the API surface area that a project builds for (https://learn.microsoft.com/en-us/dotnet/standard/frameworks).
-A project may target multiple TFMs, resulting an multiple output binary for each surface area target.
+A project may target multiple TFMs, resulting in multiple output binary for each surface area target.
 This document describes the a method by which .NET will allow components to transparently target at least a desired set of TFMs, and by which additional TFMs they choose to target can be filtered out in build environments that require it.

 ## Problem